kayedopon/credit-card-fraud-detection/README.md

 ## Key Takeaways
 - Accuracy is not reliable for imbalanced datasets
 - Threshold tuning can significantly impact performance
 - XGBoost requires regularization to avoid overfitting

-## Conclusion
-This project helped me better understand model evaluation, trade-offs, and how to make machine learning models more practical.